itsoutchy-projects/itsoutchyCord/README.md

 # itsoutchyCord
 A custom discord client designed for ease of use.
-It's *much* faster thanks to it using Webview2 (*should* probably work on other OSes)
+It's *much* faster thanks to it using Webview2 (*should* probably work on other OSes, however you'll have to compile and test it yourself as I only have windows)

 ## Benefits
 - Having all 3 types of clients (stable, ptb, canary) packed into one
 - Custom Javascript and CSS injection (incomplete)
-- Loads so much faster than the official client due to there being no update utility
+- Loads so much faster than the official client due to there being no update utility, this comes with the downside that you (for now) have to check for updates yourself

 ## How to change settings?
 Find the settings.txt file, then edit the property (do not put a space before or after the equals sign)